 How to Install Landscape Fabric Under Rocks Around Existing Plants?

 Installing landscape fabric under rocks around existing plants requires careful handling to protect roots and maintain healthy growth.
-Start by identifying the plants you plan to keep and remove any existing weeds surrounding them.
+Start by identifying the plants you plan to keep and removing any existing weeds surrounding them.
 To ensure proper coverage, you’ll need to cut precise X-shaped or circular openings in the fabric.
 Fabric typically allows water and air to reach the soil while blocking unwanted plants from emerging.
 Leave adequate space around stems to prevent moisture buildup and support airflow.
 When adding rocks, keep them slightly away from the base to protect ground cover and preserve long-term plant health.

 Common Landscape Fabric Installation Mistakes to Avoid